How to deliver 360 degree feedback effectively

 1. Position your role and confidentiality

-Start the feedback session by positioning your role as coach and feedback giver.
-If you are external to the organisation or already work in a learning role it is easier for you to be seen as neutral.
-However, if you are an HR professional or line manager people may be a little more suspicious or nervous about opening up to you.
-Therefore, start by positioning your role as coach for the purpose of this feedback session and reassuring the individual of confidentiality.
-You can perhaps explain the fact that the feedback is for their eyes only and that you recommend that they choose to share it with their line manager after the session but make it clear that you won’t be sharing the feedback with anyone else OR explain who will get to see the feedback and why, if different.
+Start the feedback session by positioning your role as ‘coach and feedback’ giver to establish trust.
+If you are external to the organisation or work in a learning role it is probably easier for you to be seen as neutral.
+However, if you are an HR professional or line manager from within the organisation people may be a little more suspicious or nervous about opening up to you.

 2. Ask how they are feeling about the feedback and how they selected their respondents